 Once you've completed the form, post it to the Student Finance Services European team.
 You also need to post any relevant documents (the guidance notes in your application pack will tell you what you must send).
 If you don't send the documents you are asked to, this could delay your application.

-EU nationals or their family members, currently in higher education, and who are assessed as eligible to receive loans, grants or both from Student Finance NI, will continue to receive these loans and grants until they finish their course.
+If you’re currently in higher education, or starting in the 2021-2022 academic year, and assessed as eligible to receive loans and grants from Student Finance NI, you’ll continue to do so until you finish your course.

 This applies to all student finance from Student Finance NI for students in Northern Ireland for which EU nationals are eligible, including: